lil-qorgi/379-rnaseq/README.md

 The Rolfes lab has already sequenced wildtype *Candida albicans* yeast cells grown in two media differing only in thiamine presence — with the control having thiamine (Thi+) and the treatment absent thiamine (Thi-).
 For each environmental condition, three biological replicates, A, B, and C, were grown and their cellular RNA sequenced via next-gen sequencing techniques.

 The aim of this bioinformatics workflow is to identify *C. albicans* genes that were differentially expressed between Thi+ and Thi- conditions.
 To do so, we will first clean up the raw sequences, then assemble identified transcripts, and, finally, compare gene expressions between the two treatment conditions across all three replicates.
+Most of the sequence-processing software programs are a part of the Tuxedo Suite.

 ## Starting files overview
 The two treatment conditions and three biological replicates per condition resulted in six distinct RNA-sequencing samples, each being a paired-end sequencing sample contained in a pair of forward- and reverse-reads FASTQ files.
 The naming convention to be maintained throughout the workflow is as follows: